boyski/pmaudit/README.md

 # Poor Man's File Auditor[*]

 This project comprises two programs which act as build auditors.
 A build auditor is a tool which runs a software build (or really any process which reads a set of input files and produces a set of output files) and afterward can report which files were which.
-In other words an audit can tell you the list of files consumed by the build, those created during it, and ignored by it.
+In other words an audit can derive the set of files consumed by the build, the set produced by it, and those ignored by it.

 Most build-auditing (aka file auditing) tools are complex and expensive (in both senses of the word).
 They may involve a custom filesystem,